 The oil is then poured in to the eggs while stirring.
 The last step is to add the water, this needs to be done in small amounts at the beginning and under heavy whisking.

 In Sweden we have two different kinds of birch, downy birch and silver birch.
 The two species was long considered to be two subspecies of the same species, but it is now clear that they are two different species.
 As the difference between them are small and hard to determine they are both commonly called birch.

 Birch is Sweden’s most demanding tree when it comes to sunlight, it wants loads of it.
 As it also lets a lot of sun through its crown so that other trees can live in its shadow.
 The birch is a pioneer which means that it’s often the first tree to grow on “new” land after for example a fire or a clear cutting.

 We tear them out of the ground using a tripod, handcraft and chain block.
 The stubs are cut into smaller pieces, dried and burned in our “carbon black machine“ constructed of a drawing form the 19th century.
 When the machine has cooled down we harvest the pigment by brushing it of the inside walls.

 Lith Lith Lundin spends a lot of time experimenting to find new materials and methods that we can work with within our 50 km radius.
 This work usually starts with a research phase and as soon as possible going into a test/prototype phase to see if our thoughts and beliefs correspond with reality.

-It is mostly low-tech trial and error at the beginning but as soon as the material starts to get "ready" we try to modernise the methods to make it more efficient and less time consuming.
+It is mostly low-tech trial and error at the beginning but as soon as the material starts to get "ready" we try to modernize the methods to make it more efficient and less time consuming.

 The experiments are very important to us in order to make the most out of our limited area and to constantly evolve and move forward.